 East of San Diego

-Drive a few hours east of the city and you find yourself in the desert and the mountains, where you can explore desert cities or spend a day hiking in a state park.
+Drive a few hours east of the city and you find yourself in the desert and the mountains, where you can explore desert cities or spend a day hiking in a state or national park.

-Anza-Borrego Desert State Park
+Anza Borrego Desert State Park

-Located in the Colorado Desert, Anza-Borrego Desert State Park provides more than 600,000 acres of desert preserve and is California’s largest state park.
+Located in the Colorado Desert, Anza Borrego Desert State Park provides more than 600,000 acres of desert preserve and is California’s largest state park.
 Start your trip at the park’s visitor center, just a bit northwest of the small town of Borrego Springs.
 Keep a lookout for the bighorn sheep, which are often seen on the trail to Palm Canyon.
 During the springtime, fields of vibrant wildflowers are on display, where the second week of March is often the peak bloom depending on weather conditions.
 Take a self-guided hike or join a guided hike with a naturalist to learn about the land.

 Cuyamaca Rancho State Park